stefanprodan/swarmprom/README.md

 In order to collect metrics from Swarm nodes you need to deploy the exporters on each server.
 Using global services you don't have to manually deploy the exporters.
 When you scale up your cluster, Swarm will lunch a cAdvisor, node-exporter and dockerd-exporter instance on the newly created nodes.
-Using global services you don't have to manually
 All you need is an automated way for Prometheus to reach these instances.

 Running Prometheus on the same overlay network as the exporter services allows you to use the DNS service discovery.
-Knowing the exporters service name you can configure DNS discovery like so:
+Knowing the exporters service name you can configure DNS discovery like the following:

 ```yaml
 scrape_configs: